谷歌浏览器插件

 摘要

 Respiratory syncytial virus (RSV) is a global healthcare problem, causing respiratory illness in young children and elderly individuals.
-Our knowledge of the host pathways that define susceptibility to infection and disease severity are limited.
-Hypoxia inducible factors (HIFs) define metabolic responses to low oxygen and regulate inflammatory responses in the lower respiratory tract.
-We demonstrate a role for HIFs to suppress RSV entry and RNA replication.
-We show that hypoxia and HIF prolyl-hydroxylase inhibitors reduce the expression of the RSV entry receptor nucleolin and inhibit viral cell -cell fusion.
+However, our knowledge of the host pathways that define susceptibility to RSV infection and disease severity is limited.
+Hypoxia inducible factors (HIFs) define cellular metabolic processes in response to low oxygen and are recognised to play a key role in regulating inflammatory responses in the lower respiratory tract.
+We demonstrate a role for hypoxia inducible factors (HIFs) to suppress RSV entry and RNA replication.
+We show that hypoxia and HIF prolyl-hydroxylase inhibitors significantly reduce expression of the RSV entry receptor nucleolin and inhibit viral driven cell-cell fusion.
 We identify a HIF regulated microRNA, miR-494, that regulates nucleolin expression.
-In RSV -infected mice, treatment with the clinically approved HIF prolyl-hydroxylase inhibitor, Daprodustat, reduced the level of infectious virus and infiltrating monocytes and neutrophils in the lung.
-This study highlights a role for HIF-signalling to limit multiple aspects of RSV infection and associated inflammation and informs future therapeutic approaches for this respiratory pathogen.
+In RSV-infected mice, treatment with the clinically approved HIF prolyl-hydroxylase inhibitor, Daprodustat, reduced the level of infectious virus and infiltrating monocytes and neutrophils in the lung.
+This study highlights a role for HIF-signalling to limit multiple aspects of RSV infection and associated inflammation and informs future therapeutic approaches for treating this respiratory pathogen. ### Competing Interest Statement The authors have declared no competing interest.

 更多